 Grind Your Coffee Well

-In other words, grind size is critical if you want a delicious espresso.
 The coarser the coffee, the faster the extraction, leading to less bitterness and more perceived acids in the cup.
 The finer the coffee, the slower the extraction, resulting in more bitterness and less perceived acids.

 Espresso always requires a fine grind size, due to the short brew time.
 However, if your espresso isn’t tasting quite as you’d like, you can try tweaking the grind settings and see if this resolves your problems.

 Freshly ground coffee in portafilter.
 Credit: Neil Soque